ukd1/windmill/README.md

 `HEROKU_SECRET`.
 If *both*  of these variables are populated with a value, then the login with GitHub option  will be visible on the login page.

+### Authenticate with Google

+Populate an environment variable named `GOOGLE_ID` and a variable named `GOOGLE_SECRET`.
+If *both*  of these variables are populated with a value, then the login with Google option  will be visible on the login page.

+Special note, logging in with Google may require an extra step to avoid protocol mismatch if you use a service that runs your app unencrypted but uses a service in between to encrypt, such as Heroku.
+In those cases when you try to authenticate with google the requested callback address will not have the https.
+To fix this, you need to set yet another environment variable called `FULL_URL`.
+That should have the https address of your server, e.g. `https://yourserver.yourdomain.com`.

 ## Enrolling osquery endpoints
 The osquery endpoints will reach out to the TLS server and send a POST to `/api/enroll` with a `enroll_secret` value that it read from it's own filesystem (`/etc/osquery/osquery.secret`